liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2023-08-13 12:03:33 "This program contains a particular kind of race condition called a data race.
+A data race occurs whenever two goroutines access the same variable concurrently and at least one of the accesses is a write." --- gopl ch9.1

 - 2023-08-13 11:31:41 [Visualizing Concurrency in Go · divan's blog](https://divan.dev/posts/go_concurrency_visualize/)

 - 2023-08-13 10:18:21 [Mermaid Cheat Sheet @ https://jojozhuang.github.io](https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/)